Can it be true? Is there actually such a thing as dogs that don't shed and are hypoallergenic?

 Despite looking a little "dainty", these are hearty animals that love a little rough play and long runs.
 With their intelligence and energy combined, they can become bored and resort to finding trouble as an outlet.
 So, a daily routine of exercise and mental stimulation is what will keep your Poodle out of trouble.

 I'm sure you've seen the elaborate poodle hair cuts.
-But even if that's not your thing, these dogs need extensive grooming to keep them healthy.
+But even if that's not your thing, Poodles need extensive grooming to keep them healthy.
 Expect to visit a professional groomer at least every 4 to 6 weeks, along with daily brushing (see our recommended poodle brushes.)

 About Non Shedding Dogs